v8/v8.dev/src/blog/v8-release-84.md

 (async function() {
   globalWeakRef.deref().callback();
-  // Logs “foo” to console.
-Weak ref guaranteed to be alive for the first turn
+  // Logs “foo” to console. globalWeakRef is guaranteed to be alive
-  // of the event loop when it is created.
+  // for the first turn of the event loop after it was created.

   await new Promise((resolve, reject) => {
     setTimeout(() => { resolve('foo'); }, 42);